 In 1942, at age 29, Packard attended a Stanford conference on

-"Somehow, we got into a discussion of the responsibility of management.
+wartime production.
+"Somehow, we got into a discussion of the

-consecutive years of profitable growth.
-While Packard's values
+profitable growth.
+While Packard's values have since waned

-have since waned within HP, he did more to create the DNA of
+within HP, he did more to create the DNA of Silicon Valley than